African Poetry Book Fund

 The Sillerman First Book Prize for African Poetry is awarded annually to an African poet who has not yet published a collection of poetry.
 The winner receives USD $1000 and book publication through the University of Nebraska Press.

-A winner will be announced in early January, with notifications sent shortly thereafter.
+A winner will be announced in February, with notifications sent shortly thereafter.

 An “African writer” is taken to mean someone who was born in Africa, who is a national or resident of an African country, or whose parents are African.